Stormie Jones: Diagnosis

 There were very specific reasons for performing a combined heart and liver transplant in this young girl.
 Due to her inherited condition, Stormie's liver was unable to remove cholesterol, i.e. LDL-cholesterol, from her bloodstream.
-As a result, her LDL-cholesterol levels became very high and caused her two heart attacks by age six.
+As a result, her LDL-cholesterol levels became very high and caused her to have two heart attacks by age six.
 On the other hand, the transplanted liver, being normal and healthy, was able to clear the LDL-cholesterol from her blood.
 Indeed, after the transplant, Stormie's LDL-cholesterol declined by 81%—from an astounding 988 to a near-normal 184 mg per deciliter.

-Since she was going to require lifelong immunosuppressant therapy anyway to prevent rejection of her transplanted liver, and since her heart had been severely damaged by her previous heart attacks, it was decided to also perform a heart transplant.
+Dr. Thomas E. Starzl, recognizing the previous damage already done to Stormie's heart, did not believe a liver transplant alone could save her.
+Since she was going to require lifelong immunosuppressant therapy anyway to prevent rejection of her transplanted liver and since her heart had been severely damaged by her previous heart attacks, it was decided to also perform a heart transplant.